kimoppalfens/kimoppalfens.github.io/_posts/2017-04-05-Setting up an SCCM Labo using Powershell Direct - Part 4.md

 - Apply Operating System
 - Apply Windows Settings
 - Apply Network Settings
--- APPLY NUC DRIVERS
+	- APPLY NUC DRIVERS
         - Allow Unsigned Drivers
         - Download Package Content
         - Dism Apply Drivers
         - Dism Apply Drivers

 Really not that much spcial here.
 This is the beginning of any basic Configmgr OSD Task sequence.

 The partitioning steps have been modified to create a 60GB OS disk and the remaining space is just a new primary partition (our data drive).

 You might notice that the section for the drivers looks a bit different than the basic "Apply Driver package" step.
-That's because we've used Kim's holy grail for drivermanagement.
+That's because we've used Kim's holy grail for driver management.
 Read up on it [here](http://www.oscc.be/sccm/osd/The-holy-grail-of-ConfigMgr-diver-management,-or-whatever-you-want-to-call-it/).

 ## Step 2 ##